Shiloh Krupar, Field Chair; Anthony Pirrotti, Curricular Dean

 Since no single approach encompasses the relation between culture and politics, the CULP major stresses fluency in different theories, definitions, and genres of culture.
 Different analytical tools from a variety of fields allow students to practice critical self-reflection, understand the politics of interpretation, and enhance their theoretical sophistication.

 CULP fosters an environment for critical inquiry, creative engagement, and collaborative learning.
 All majors take the foundational course, Theorizing Culture and Politics, and then go on to choose their own five-course sequence around their individually chosen concentration, in addition to three courses each from the social sciences and the humanities.
 The high degree of flexibility afforded to students requires them to become independent agents of knowledge capable of designing their own program of studies according to their individual interests and talents.
+Please visit the full Culture and Politics Website for more information.

 Goals of the Major